 The name of the band, Analena, is coming from Sanskrit language.
-What do you think about esotericism and religions like Krishna, which are very popular among the modern day hippies in the Western civilization.
+What do you think about esotericism and spiritual teachings like Krishna Consciousness, which are very popular even among the hardcore punk scene?
 Do you believe in reincarnation?
 I mentioned the movie “Waking Life” in the previous question, there’s this quote in the movie: “Just about reincarnation and where all the new souls come through over time.
 Everybody says they have been the reincarnation of Cleopatra or Alexander The Great.
 I always want to tell them they were probably some dumb fuck like everybody else.”

 Miran: I don’t know the movie, but I like the quote even if I don’t know its context.
 Honestly, I don’t think much about reincarnation and similar stuff.
 I believe we are here and now, and we should make the most of it, here and now.
 I mean, the whole concept of some sort of reward in next/after-life is a bit tricky in my eyes.
 The idea that one makes his/her decisions while calculating about reward in some next/after-life is at least weird.
 But it is definitely an efficient way to keep people away from asking for more (here and now), as well as to discourage them from following their hearts, taking action accordingly and also take the full responsibility for that.
 Well, fuck that, I prefer to bite the apple and kiss the snake, take responsibility for all my actions and feel at last a little bit of freedom.
 Even if it means I will be some dumb fuck in my next-life.
 Just like everybody else.